Dark Mode

 How Much Does It Cost To File For An Adjustment Of Status?

-• If you are under 14 years old and are filing without your parent, the fee is $1,140
+• If you are under 14 years old and are filing without a parent, you will need to pay the full fee of $1,440

-• If you came to the US as a refugee, filing Form I-485 is free of charge
+• If you have a refugee status or are a victim of crime or human trafficking, filing Form I-485 is free of charge

 How To Apply For An Adjustment Of Status